HassanZakie75/CS50_pset/README.md

 This file documenting my learning journey through Harvard's CS50x course.
 This repository contains my solutions to the problem sets, showcasing my progress in mastering C programming and problem-solving skills.

 Disclaimer:
-A quick word on Academic Honesty.
-While these solutions will help you to get through the course without too much effort, you should do your best to figure out a working solution yourself before taking a look at any of my solutions.
-Investing your time and energy into solving the problem sets yourself is in my opinion the only way to eventual mastery.
-Go ahead and take a peek at the solutions, and remember to have fun.
+A quick note on academic honesty.
+While these solutions are provided to aid your learning journey, it's strongly recommended to tackle each problem set on your own first.
+This independent effort is the most effective way to master the material.
+Once you've given it your best shot, feel free to reference these solutions.
+Most importantly, have fun exploring the world of computer science!

 CS50 Problem Set Solutions